trek-view/basecamp/_posts/2022-02-25-overlay-nadir-watermark-video-using-ffmpeg.md

 published: true
 ---

-**Add your logo to the nadir of an equirectangular video or as a watermark to normal videos.**
+**Add your logo to the nadir of an equirectangular video or as a watermark to HERO videos.**

 In previous post I have covered how to add a nadir to equirectangular images: